the-dext/DateTimeProvider/README.md

 # DateTimeProviders

-DateTimeProviders aims to solve the problems around testing code that has dependencies on the DateTime/DateTimeOffset structs, and accidentally mixing up use of Now and UtcNow methods.
+DateTimeProviders aims to solve the problems around testing code that has dependencies on the DateTime/DateTimeOffset structs, and also enforcing consistent use of Now and UtcNow.
 It does this in two ways...

 * Write Testable Code